docularxu/linux/Documentation/arch/riscv/uabi.rst

 ------------------------------------

-The canonical order of ISA extension names in the ISA string is defined in chapter 27 of the unprivileged specification.
+The canonical order of ISA extension names in the ISA string is defined in chapter 27 of the RISC-V Instruction Set Manual Volume I Unprivileged ISA (Document Version 20191213).
+The specification uses vague wording, such as should, when it comes to ordering, so for our purposes the following rules
-The specification uses vague wording, such as should, when it comes to ordering, so for our purposes the following rules apply:
+apply:

 #.
 Single-letter extensions come first, in canonical order.
    The canonical order is "IMAFDQLCBKJTPVH".